 The CRISPR/Cas9 system uses a small RNA molecule called a guide RNA (gRNA) that complexes with Cas9 nuclease and guides it to a specific target site in the genome using sequence homology where the Cas9 protein induces a double-stranded DNA break (DSB).
 The DSB can be repaired by either of two major DNA repair pathways: Non-homologous end joining (NHEJ) or homology-directed repair (HDR).
 NHEJ is an error-prone process that often leads to mutations including small insertions or deletions (indels).
 HDR is a high-fidelity repair process that occurs less frequently than NHEJ and relies on the presence of a homologous DNA repair template.
 This process can be exploited to insert DNA segments with targeted alterations to create knock-in alleles.

-The potential outcome of these repair events is illustrated in the diagram below leading to generation of a knockout and knock-in allele, respectively.
+The potential outcome of these repair events is illustrated in the diagram on the right leading to generation of a knockout and knock-in allele, respectively.

 Proteins can be tagged with short amino acid sequences to facilitate antibody-dependent assays (e.g., Western blot, ELISA, immunohistochemistry, immunofluorescence, FACS, etc.).
 The sequence coding for the tag (e.g., HA, Flag™, V5, etc.), is inserted in a specific location within the gene, thus adding the desired amino acids to the endogenous protein sequence.
 The tag sequence can be inserted either at the 5' or the 3' end of the gene (one example shown below).